-A student declaring an English major has three options in the selection of courses: Option A is for the student interested in English for graduate school or as a pre-professional field.
+A student declaring an English major has four options in the selection of courses: Option A is for the student interested in English literary studies.
 Option B is for the student who wishes to be certified to teach at the secondary level.
 Option C offers an emphasis in creative writing and is for the student who wishes to pursue the craft of writing in the various genres: fiction, poetry, non-fiction, and playwriting.
+Option D is for the student interested in English linguistic study.